 If you want more evidence of the origins of the poisoning, take the time to look him up in his high school yearbooks (Thomas Jefferson 1967/68).
 Pay particular attention to the odd expression in his eyes.
 Looking at Drake’s old yearbook photos reminded me of a line in the movie 'Silence of the Lambs.'
 In reference to the serial-killer who was being sought by the FBI throughout the film, Dr. Lechter (a psychiatrist turned murderer himself) tells an investigator that such a man is not born; he is created.

 There is no doubt in my mind.
 Someone close to Woody Drake, when he was a child, systematically destroyed his soul.
 So while we can avert our eyes from the painful truth, we basically know where the poison is administered to the Drake the Flakes of the world.Yes, we do.
 The assembly line for such monsters runs through their homes.
-The story goes that Drake liked to beat up women.
-After I threw him out of the Biograph and he disappeared, several people told us stories about various females he had hurt.
-No doubt, there was a reason why he hated women.
+The story went that Drake liked to beat up women.
+After I literally threw him out of the Biograph and he disappeared, several people told us stories about various females he had hurt.

 Shortly before Drake ended his wretched life, he woke up a 60-year-old woman by smacking her in the head with a blackjack.
 She scrambled to hide under her bed and lived to tell the story.